Board of Directors Composition and Member Selection Policy

 Persons that are under any other circumstance of disqualification or prohibition governed by provisions of a general nature, including those that have interests in any way opposed to those of the Company or the other companies of the Group.

-The Board of Directors, with the advice of the Appointments Committee, shall endeavour to ensure that the processes of selecting candidates for director allows the attainment of a multi-layered, independent, diverse and balanced composition as a whole, which enriches decision-making and contributes multiple viewpoints to the discussion of the matters within its purview.
+The Company’s Board of Directors, with the advice of the Appointments Committee, shall endeavour to ensure that the processes of selecting candidates for director favour equality between men and women and allow for the achievement of a balanced presence of both sexes and a multifaceted, independent, appropriate and balanced composition as a whole, which enriches decision-making and contributes multiple viewpoints to the discussion of the matters within its purview.

-Along these lines, the Company’s Board of Directors assumes the commitment to promote diversity in the composition thereof, and for this purpose, in selecting candidates for director, shall assess persons whose appointment favours other abilities, skills, knowledge, experience, gender, origin, nationality and age within the Board of Directors, in any case favouring a multi-layered, independent, appropriate and balanced composition of the Board of Directors as a whole.
+Along these lines, the Company’s Board of Directors assumes the commitment to promote diversity in the composition thereof, and for this purpose, in selecting candidates for director, shall assess persons whose appointment favours other abilities, skills, knowledge, experience, gender, origin, nationality and age within the Board of Directors, while in all cases promoting a multi-layered, independent, appropriate and balanced composition of the Board of Directors as a whole.

-The diversity criteria shall be chosen based on the nature and complexity of the businesses of the Group’s companies, as well as the economic, social and environmental context where they have a presence, without prejudice to the Company at least meeting the requirements regarding the composition of the Board of Directors provided by applicable legal provisions and generally recognised good governance recommendations.
+The diversity criteria shall be chosen based on the nature and complexity of the businesses of the Group’s companies, as well as sustainability issues and the economic, social and environmental context where they have a presence.
+Other criteria may also be taken into consideration based on the needs of the Company’s Board of Directors.

-The annual corporate governance report shall include a detailed description of the content of this Policy, as well as the goals set in this regard, the measures adopted and the results obtained.
+The annual corporate governance report shall also include a detailed description of the content of the Policy, as well as of the goals set in this regard, the measures adopted and the results obtained.

 9. External Validation